CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Bonding-Link-Aggregation.md

 Cumulus Linux supports two bonding modes:

-- IEEE 802.3ad link aggregation mode that allows one or more links to be aggregated together to form a *link aggregation group* (LAG) so that a media access control (MAC) client can treat the group as if it were a single link.
+- IEEE 802.3ad link aggregation mode that allows you to combine one or more links to form a *link aggregation group* (LAG) so that a media access control (MAC) client can treat the group as a single link.
 IEEE 802.3ad link aggregation is the default mode.
 - Balance-xor mode, where the bonding of slave interfaces are static and all slave interfaces are active for load balancing and fault tolerance purposes.
 This is useful for {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="MLAG">}} deployments.

 Cumulus Linux uses version 1 of the LAG control protocol (LACP).